 INDIANAPOLIS, August 4, 2020- Managing insulin-dependent diabetes is no easy task and people living with the condition often have questions.
 Now, thanks to Sulli the Diabetes Guru, all they need to do is ask.

 Sulli the Diabetes Guru, a voice-activated assistant brings 40 years of experience and understanding from Roche Diabetes Care directly into the homes of people with diabetes.
 Available 24/7, Sulli the Diabetes Guru is a knowledgeable and supportive virtual source of diabetes information, lifestyle tips and advice on diet, exercise, medication, blood glucose monitoring and more.
-This new diabetes support service is available free of charge on Amazon Alexa and will be launching soon on Google Assistant.
+This new diabetes support service is available free of charge on Amazon Alexa and Google Assistant.
 To ask a question, users just need to say: 'Talk to Sulli the Diabetes Guru’.